MauriceNino/node-testdata-generator/README.md

 		"type": "objectId",
 		"nullPercentage": 0
 	}
-### referenceFrom & referenceTo
+### referenceKey & referenceTo
-Every referenceFrom Element will copy the value of a random element with referenceKey of the same id.
+Every referenceTo Element will copy the value of a random element with referenceKey of the same id.

 Look at this example with id `0`: